If it's not the birds singing in tree-lined streets populated with Eichlers that brings residents to South of Midtown, it's the convenience.

 POST OFFICE: Cambridge, 265 Cambridge Ave.

-PRIVATE SCHOOLS (NEARBY): International School of the Peninsula, 3233 Cowper St.; Challenger School, 3880 Middlefield Road; Keys School Lower Campus, 2890 Middlefield Road
+PRIVATE SCHOOLS: International School of the Peninsula, 3233 Cowper St.; Keys School, 2890 Middlefield Road

-PUBLIC SCHOOLS: El Carmelo and Fairmeadow elementary schools, J.L.
+PUBLIC SCHOOLS: El Carmelo Elementary School, Fairmeadow Elementary School, J.L.
 Stanford Middle School, Gunn High School

-SHOPPING: Midtown Shopping Center, Middlefield Road and Loma Verde Avenue; Charleston Center
+SHOPPING: Midtown Shopping Center; Middlefield Road at Loma Verde Avenue; Charleston Center